Add Denail of Existence support

-    Updated by Yumin Xia over 3 years ago
+Updated by Yumin Xia almost 4 years ago

 Previously, NDNS would generate NACK and signs it to answer the requests for non-existing information.
 Attackers could send a massive number of requests with random names as a form of denial-of-service (DoS) attack on NDNS or data producer.